febeling/webpack-rails-buildpack/README.md

 ## Installation

-Add a custom buildpack to your to your applications Settings tab under Section Buildpacks by using the URL of this repository, instead of the short name of Heroku's own buildpacks.
+Add a custom buildpack to your to your applications Settings tab under section Buildpacks by using the URL of this repository, instead of the short name of Heroku's own buildpacks.
+It goes alongside your Ruby and Node buildpacks, placed in last position.
 From the command line run:

     heroku buildpacks:add https://github.com/febeling/webpack-rails-buildpack.git

-It can be in last position.

 ## Usage